neontribe/toastAI/README.md

 * User's phone

 Using a user's phone will give the most control over the interface and requires no additional hardware, as every user would likely be in possession of a smartphone.
 Potentially we could add a simple fallback system.

+## Gluing it all together

+* Raspberry Pi
+  * Host a basic web interface
+  * Send commands to the Arduino
+* Arduino
+  * Receive commands from the Raspberry Pi
+  * Control the motors